 Marine collagen is highly bioavailable

-Marine collagen has superior absorption and bioavailability.
+One marine collagen benefit is that it has superior absorption and bioavailability.
 Marine collagen has the smallest particle size and lowest molecular weight among all collagen types, which allows it to pass through the intestinal wall into the bloodstream more easily to provide better healing, repair, and nourishment.
 Marine collagen is absorbed up to 1.5 times more efficiently than other types of collagen, making it one of the best and effective collagens.

 Marine collagen is a Type 1 Collagen

+Another marine collagen peptides benefit is that it is mostly made up of Type 1 Collagen.
 There are over forty different types of collagen throughout the body that vary in their composition and function, but Type 1 collagen is the most abundant collagen in our body.
-Marine collagen consists entirely of Type 1 collagen, which is an important component of skin, bone, teeth, tendons, ligaments, blood vessels, and organs.
+Marine collagen consists almost entirely of Type 1 collagen, which is an important component of skin, bone, teeth, muscles, tendons, ligaments, and fascia.

 Marine collagen is rich in the amino acids glycine and proline

-Marine collagen provides 8 out of 9 essential amino acids, including substantial amounts of glycine and proline which perform important functions throughout the body.
-Glycine is an all-encompassing amino acid that promotes the building of lean muscle mass, impacts the central nervous system to prevent formation of stomach ulcers, has anti-inflammatory and antioxidant properties, and improves glucose tolerance to protect against diabetes.
+An important marine collagen benefit is that it provides 8 out of 9 essential amino acids, including substantial amounts of glycine and proline which perform important functions throughout the body.
+Glycine is an all-encompassing amino acid that promotes the building of lean muscle mass, impacts the central nervous system to prevent the formation of stomach ulcers, has anti-inflammatory and antioxidant properties, and improves glucose tolerance to protect against diabetes.
 Proline is important for stimulating collagen synthesis and works as an antioxidant by scavenging free radicals to prevent cell damage.

 Marine Collagen is environmentally friendly

-8 Amazing Healthy and Beauty Benefits of Marine Collagen
+8 Amazing Health and Beauty Benefits of Marine Collagen Peptides

 As we age, our body’s ability to produce new collagen declines, and existing collagen begins to break down.
 This loss of collagen is the root of aging of our skin, joints and bones, and this diminished supply can lead to increased digestive problems, a weakened immune system, and increased risk of chronic illness.

-Fortunately, science has shown collagen supplementation can protect against and reverse these effects.
+Fortunately, science has shown that collagen supplementation may protect against and reverse these effects.
+There are lots of marine collagen beauty benefits.
 Here are 8 Benefits of Supplementing with marine collagen:

 BUILDS BONE STRENGTH